alkanchosen/CS458-Project2-Covid19SurveyPage/README.md

   - Pixel 4
   - Android 11

-* Before running this command make sure that Appium Desktop App is installed and running, it can be installed from this link:
+* Before running the command below make sure that Appium Desktop App is installed and running, it can be installed from this link:

   - https://github.com/appium/appium-desktop/releases/tag/v1.22.2